Timeline of the COVID-19 pandemic in Japan: June 2020

-On 19 June, the Japanese government launched its contact tracing app, COCOA, but users reported having difficulty finding and downloading it.
+On 19 June, the Japanese government launched its contact tracing app, COCOA, but users reported having difficulty downloading it.
 Following delays, the 2020 Nippon Professional Baseball season started.
 Japanese clothing retailer Uniqlo launched a washable cloth mask.
 Demand was significant, resulting in their website crashing and long queues at brick and mortar stores.

 On 21 June, there were 56 new cases, for a total of 17,931.
 35 were in Tokyo, and 9 of these were discovered by inspection at two host clubs in Shinjuku.
 Osaka Prefecture reported a cluster of 3 infections.

 On 24 June, 55 cases were confirmed in Tokyo, the highest since the declaration of emergency.
 The total number of cases in Tokyo was 5,895.